anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-01.md

 This section provisions all the requisite core data services for the lab, and their dependecies.

 ### 3.1.
 Resources provisioned

-In this section, we will provision-
+In this section, we will provision or complete the following-

 1. Network, subnet, firewall rule
 2. Storage buckets for code, datasets, and for use with the services